 Halloween Superstores Were Only Getting Started

-While Spirit and Party City have become major vendors for Halloween purchases and that focus began in the ’80s, most kids got their costumes from cheap places like Wal-Mart or made their costume from scrap and re-purposed clothing.
+While Spirit and Party City have become major vendors for Halloween purchases and that focus began in the ’80s, most kids got their costumes from cheap places like Wal-Mart or made their costumes from scrap and re-purposed clothing.

 You Had Two Choices in Candy-Collection Vessels

 Kids either used a plastic pumpkin or a sack/pillowcase.
-McDonalds contributed toward the former option when its October Happy Meals became now-collectible plastic pails.
+McDonald’s contributed toward the former option when its October Happy Meals became now-collectible plastic pails.
 While young children would be happy to use anything, older kids would switch over to sacks for superior storage space.

 Costumes Were More About Appearance than Any Comfort or Safety Issues

 Character costumes frequently came with mass-produced plastic masks whose factory-cut edges might cut your hand and whose breathing holes were far too small to be serviceable.
-Even if a costume might count as a fire hazard or be nothing more than a plastic smock with a mask, kids would still go for one of their favorite characters without no consideration for safety or accuracy.
+Even if a costume might count as a fire hazard or be nothing more than a plastic smock with a mask, kids would still go for one of their favorite characters without any consideration for safety or accuracy.